Isaac-Tait/Gatsby-Decap-CMS/content/blog/giddyup-wednesdays/index.md

     <p className="mb-2"><span className="font-semibold">Cost:&nbsp;</span>$35 a day</p>
 </div>

 <p className="my-4">Are your kids sad that camp is over and can’t wait until summer 2024?
 Our Giddy-Up program is the perfect way for them to enjoy camp year-round.
 Every Wednesday from 9:00-3:00, kids can get outside, do crafts, Bible study, and do fun camp activities with their friends.
 If you’d like to see what it’s all about, we will have a free open house on September 6.
-Parents are welcome to stay for the first 30 minutes, meet our staff, and learn about our Giddyup Wednesdays.
-Click the picture above to find out more.</p>
+Parents are welcome to stay for the first 30 minutes, meet our staff, and learn about our Giddyup Wednesdays.</p>

 <hr />